 1.Reykjavik: Fagradalsfjall Volcano Hike

 If you are looking for the most popular tour volcano Iceland at this moment then you definitely have to book your seat in advance at the Fagradalsfjall Volcano Hike tour.

-Fagradalsfjall is the name of the volcano that erupted on March 19 2021 and which continues to spit lava even after 6 months from the first eruption.
+The name of the volcano that erupted on March 19 2021 is called Fagradalsfjall.
+This volcano has continued to spit lava even after 6 months from the first eruption.

 Reykjavik: Fagradalsfjall Volcano Hike is the best tour you can book that gives you the opportunity to get close to an active volcano.

-The tour starts in Reykjavik with pick up from your hotel quite early in the morning and when the group is complete the vehicle heads to the volcano.
+The tour begins in Reykjavik.
+You will be picked up from your hotel early in the morning.
+Once everyone is together, the group will go to the volcano.

-Safety is the first priority for your guide, so you will get as close as possible to the volcano without being exposed to any danger.
+Your guide’s number one priority is safety, so you will get as close to the volcano as possible without being in any danger.

-In the tour price, you have included the pickup and drop-off services from your hotel in Reykjavik, the guide, and also an Icelandic Chocolate Lava drink to help you warm after the long hike.
+The tour price includes the guide, the pickup and drop-off services from your hotel, and an Icelandic Chocolate Lava drink to help you warm up after the long hike.

-The tour lasts for about 6 hours and usually starts at 9 o’clock in the morning, so you will have enough time to eat breakfast and prepare for the adventure of your life!
+The tour lasts for about 6 hours, and it usually starts at 9am.
+This gives you enough time to eat breakfast and get ready for the tour.

 What others say about this Iceland volcano tour